moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 See below for high level recommendations to leverage when evaluating professional services vendors.

- - How will GitLab data be shared with the vendor?
+ - Will GitLab documents be shared with the vendor?
    - Security recommends using GitLab's Google Drive to share sensitive data with external parties.
-Email attachments are not a secure method of sharing data outside of GitLab.
  - Does the professional services vendor adhere to strict human resource security practices including acceptable use and data protection training, background screenings, and regular security awareness trainings?
-   - Security requires that all members of the professional services team acknowledge acceptable use and information security policies and are subjected to background screenings upon hire and annual security awareness trainings.
+   - GitLab requires professional service vendors have background screenings and security awareness training.
- - Does the professional services vendor allow contractors or consultants to perform work from personal devices?
+ - Does the vendor perform work from personal devices?
-   - Security requires that all personnel accessing GitLab data perform work via corporate owned devices with centrally managed endpoint security controls.
+   - Security requires that GitLab data is protected by adequate endpoint security controls.

  </details>